-7.4.
-Allowing software configuration of SCRAP
+7.4 Allowing software configuration of SCRAP

 We allow the SCRAP detector thresholds to be configurable using a privileged system call that sets the detection machine state.
 We build large detector allowing up to 10 gadgets in a row to be detected.
-The configuration can be changed to $G{x,y}$ by changing the t_1 threshold register to xand by marking the y^{th} state in the detector to be the finish state detecting the presence of an attack.
+The configuration can be changed to $G{N,S}$ by changing the T_1 threshold register to N and by marking the S^{th} state in the detector to be the finish state detecting the presence of an attack.

 The choice of software configurability is made for two reasons.
 First we observed significant divergence in application behavior.
 Without software configurability, we are forced to use the worst case thresholds that do not generate false positives across any applications.
 Many applications do not use indirect branch and call instructions frequently, and can benefit from lower thresholds which further increase the difficulty of attacks.
 At the same time, we want to protect against the potential of an application that does generate false positives against our thresholds.
 If the thresholds are fixed in hardware, then such an application cannot be supported.
-Allowing the thresholds to be changed, or the detector to be disabled (for example, for applications that do not communicate with untrusted parties), supports these cases in a manner similar to how the NX bit can be disabled by software.